cityofaustin/janis/README.md

 - our css is namespaced with coa-
 - our css classes should stack.
 EX. a blue button would look like `<button class="coa-button coa-button--blue">Button</button>`.
 - class names for js components should correspond with the js component name(capitalized and camelCased).
   EX.
-LinkList.js markup has styles applied via the class names coa-LinkList, coa-LinkList--boxprimary.
+LinkList.js markup has styles applied via the class names `coa-LinkList coa-LinkList--boxprimary`.
-- class names which are not js components but have multiple words should be separated by a - EX. coa-Footer__body-text
+- class names which are not js components but have multiple words should be separated by a - EX. `coa-Footer__body-text`

 Resources:
 - http://vanseodesign.com/css/sass-directory-structures/